Skip to main content

 Recent Publications

-Gabriel Spadon, Ruixin Song, Vaishnav Vaidheeswaran, Md Mahbub Alam, Floris Goerlandt, Ronald Pelot (2025) Modeling Maritime Transportation Behavior Using AIS Trajectories and Markovian Processes in the Gulf of St. Lawrence Proceedings of the 9th International Workshop on Applications of Big Data Methods and Technology in the Transport Industry (BigData 2025 Workshop)*
+Gabriel Spadon, Ruixin Song, Vaishnav Vaidheeswaran, Md Mahbub Alam, Floris Goerlandt, Ronald Pelot (2025) Modeling Maritime Transportation Behavior Using AIS Trajectories and Markovian Processes in the Gulf of St. Lawrence 2025 IEEE International Conference on Big Data (BigData)

 Gabriel Spadon, Oladapo Oyebode, Camilo M. Botero, Tushar Sharma, Floris Goerlandt, Ronald Pelot (2025) Community-Centered Spatial Intelligence for Climate Adaptation at Nova Scotia's Eastern Shore Proceedings of the 1st ACM SIGSPATIAL International Workshop on Spatial Intelligence for Smart and Connected Communities